 Fresh Fruit Instead Of Dried Fruit

 Dried fruit is easy to store at work in your drawer so you can nom all day on these chewy candy like snacks.
 These “fruit candy” never seem to get old, which is problem #1.
-If you’re food doesn’t get old for a very long time, that means it’s loaded with extra preservatives we don’t need.
+If your food doesn’t get old for a very long time, that means it’s loaded with extra preservatives we don’t need.
 Problem #2 as good as they can be they are always filled with extra sugar!
 When travelling for 4 months, I fell in love with dried mango and got them often in Asia.
 The ingredients always showed that they had extra sugar added, which is odd because fruit has enough natural sugar in them, which already makes them taste so good.
 Instead of having dried fruit, eat more fresh ones!
 Not only do they taste refreshing, but it will save your body from the extra sugar you don’t need.

 Halo Top Instead Of Ben & Jerry’s

 Ahh, Ben & Jerry’s ice cream!
 The small pints are addictive and when my husband and I get it for a treat, we usually eat the whole thing at once!
 Ben and Jerry’s ice cream is great for that snack every once in awhile, but the sugar content is high!
 Good ice cream is my weakness, so when it’s that addictive we need to find some healthier options too!
 Halo top is a great alternative!
 The flavours are amazing and it won’t hurt your fitness goals!

 Ben and Jerry’s Chocolate Chip Cookie Dough – Per serving of 2/3 cup (138 grams) 370 calories, 20 grams fat, 42 grams of carbs and 33 grams of sugar.